14 Top-Rated Things to Do in Bourton-on-the-Water

 Mitford based his garden's design on naturalistic plantings he saw and admired during trips to China and Japan.
 After years of neglect following the Second World War, the garden was restored to its former glory by new owner Lord Dulverton the Second in 1956.

 He planted multiple rare and beautiful trees (including birch, oak, ash, fir, spruce, magnolia, and maple) that make up the arboretum today.
-Visit every season to see the park in every stage of its life.
+Visit in every season, to see the park in every stage of its life.

 While you're here, don't miss the café, garden center, and gift shop.
 You're sure to find some wonderful things to munch on and a few wonderful gifts to bring home.